Skip to Main Content

 Why It Matters

-The Accessibility Checker is a built-in tool that allows you to check the accessibility of your PowerPoint.
-Available in all apps in the Microsoft Office Suite (2010 and later), the Accessibility Checker can review the content you’ve built and provide you with a list of accessibility errors, warnings, and tips, as well as additional information and help for fixing issues.
+The Accessibility Checker is a built-in tool that reviews your slides for accessibility.
+When you run the tool, it provides you with a list of accessibility errors, warnings, and tips, as well as additional information and help for fixing issues.

 Accessibility Guideline: Using the Accessibility Checker

-4. Once an item has been addressed, the Accessibility Checker removes it from the list.
+4. Clear list items.
+Once an item has been addressed, the Accessibility Checker removes it from the list.

 Note: Sometimes the Accessibility Checker may list things that, upon review, are not an issue.
 In that case, it’s okay to still have items listed within the Accessibility Checker.